Jerry Masslo: Reactions and subsequent developments

 The death of Masslo reached a wide audience within Italy, with headlines on the front pages of several major newspapers.
 The national broadcaster TG3 opened the news with "Death squad at Villa Literno shoots black workers."
 Prominent figures spoke out against the act, including Pope John Paul II, who condemned the murder and called Masslo a "victim of intolerance" and the president of the republic, Francesco Cossiga.

 It was not the first racist incident in the country to make the news: an Ethiopian woman had been forced to give up a seat on the bus, and a black man was thrown out of a window by another gang in Naples.
 On 20 September the same year, a first strike by immigrants was held against the caporalato in service of the Camorra.
 Masslo's death galvanized a much greater public discussion of immigration and opposition to racism.
 On 7 October, Italy's largest-yet national demonstration against racism took place in Rome, with 200,000 participants from Italy and abroad.
-In February 1990 the Martelli Law was implemented, a first attempt to tackle immigration issues in Italy.
+In February 1990, the Martelli Law was implemented, a first attempt to tackle immigration issues in Italy.

 In the subsequent summer, a tent city in Villa Literno called "Village of Solidarity" was built and named after Jerry Masslo to welcome the immigrant workers and provide them support.
 In the following years, despite the media attention, the condition of immigrants in the countryside around Villa Literno did not get adequate support.
-The difficult sanitary conditions of the settlement in which the laborers lived made it receive the name Ghetto di Villa Literno.
+The difficult sanitary conditions of the settlement in which the labourers lived made it receive the name Ghetto di Villa Literno.